muhamdgomaa28/web-app/README.md

 2 - run docker image on port 4200 >> sudo docker run -p 4200:80  webapp:latest

 3 - redirect to >> localhost:4200

+note : switch to master branch to see repository